MWL91/behat-presentation/README.md

   I need to be able to order a car
 ```

 This describes what we are going to do.
-We will write simple solution for rent cars.
+We will write simple solution for car rentals.

 Now set some rules: